numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

         'Enable_Vector_Migration_Local': 1,
         'x_Vector_Migration_Local': 0.01,  # scale factor to fix average # of trips per vector, per day 'Vector_Migration_Filename_Local': 'Vector_Local_Migration.bin',
-        #"Vector_Migration_Base_Rate": 0.15,   (possibly redundant parameter, Tobias is looking into this 4/19/22)

         ### Modifying Equation parameters
         #   These must be specified, even if not used.